Major developments in the Nigerian transportation sector in 2024

 Why it matters: Doherty’s lawsuit highlights concerns about transparency and legal compliance in the Lagos-Calabar Coastal Road project, echoing criticisms from figures like Atiku Abubakar.
 It underscores the need for strict adherence to procurement and environmental laws to safeguard public welfare, economic stability, and legal standards in large-scale infrastructure projects.

-- Ethiopian Airlines CEO blames politicization, local airlines’ resistance for Nigeria Air failure
+Ethiopian Airlines CEO blames politicization, local airlines’ resistance for Nigeria Air’s failure

 Context: In August 2024, Ethiopian Airlines CEO, Mesfin Tasew Bekele, attributed the failure of the Nigeria Air project to politicization and resistance from local Nigerian airlines.
 Despite efforts to collaborate with the Nigerian government and institutional investors, Bekele pointed out that Nigerian airlines opposed the project, contributing to its eventual abandonment.